-As a graduate school committed to offering education and training at the “cutting edge” of professional psychology, PSP has established a center that provides a base for ongoing research in areas of particular interest to members of the PSP community: (1) positive psychology, (2) health psychology, and (3) public policy and psychology.
+To further this commitment, PSP has established a research and development center that provides a base for ongoing research in areas of particular interest to members of the PSP community: (1) positive psychology, (2) health psychology, (3) public policy and psychology, and (4) personal and organizational coaching and the professions.

-These research projects, in turn, lead to the production of social media materials, the publication of articles in the Library of Professional Psychology, and creation of new (or revised) courses and even new programs at The Professional School of Psychology.
+These research projects are being engaged by students, graduates and faculty at PSP.
+Some of the projects relate specifically to PSP courses or certification programs.
+The projects, in turn, lead to the production of social media materials, the publication of articles in the Library of Professional Psychology and Library of Professional Coaching.
+These projects also lead to the creation of new (or revised) courses and even new programs at The Professional School of Psychology—as well as new certification and continuing education programs.
 To be at the “cutting edge”, PSP must have its own, evolving center that leads to the edge of knowledge.

-At the present time, projects being offered under the Edge of Knowledge umbrella include two that are aligned with the emerging perspective of positive psychology.These are the Hope project and the Freedom project.
+At the present time, projects being offered under the Edge of Knowledge umbrella include three that are aligned with the emerging perspective of positive psychology.These are the Appreciation Project, the Hope project and the Freedom project.

-The projects related to hope have been engaged at PSP for more than a decade — the studies ranging from exploration of utopian communities in California (and the powerful emotions and often violent acts associated with the betrayal of utopian ideals and images) to consideration of how hope impacts on the recovery from major life-threatening illnesses.
+The studies related to hope have been engaged at PSP, like those related to appreciation, have been going on for more than a decade — the studies ranging from exploration of utopian communities in California (and the powerful emotions and often violent acts associated with the betrayal of utopian ideals and images) to consideration of how hope impacts on the recovery from major life-threatening illnesses.

 Currently, four essays on hope have been published in the Library of Professional Psychology.
 Two of these essays concern the role played by Hope in social systems:

-The other two essays concern the role played by Hope in the facilitation of health:
+Two other essays concern the role played by Hope in the facilitation of health:

 The Freedom Project began with the enrollment of Ants Parktahl (who had just escaped from the Soviet Union during its collapse in the early 1990s).
 After completing his Masters Degree at PSP, Ants returned to his home country of Estonia (newly liberated) to establish the first free-standing graduate school of psychology in the former Soviet states.
 Having invited several of the PSP faculty and administrators to Estonia (including President Bergquist), Ants provided PSP with the opportunity to witness the emergence of freedom — with all of its opportunities and challenges–in a newly-liberated countries.